TheSilvered/nest/README.md

 Once done you can navigate to `nest\build\windows\installer` and compile `installer-script-x64.iss` and `installer-script-x86.iss`.

+### Uninstalling on Windows

+To uninstall Nest on Windows you can do so from the control panel.

 ### Linux archive

 To Install Nest from the precompiled binaries archive download the `.tar.gz`